 Image

 Legado Is:

-A women-led, global nonprofit that works alongside Indigenous Peoples and local communities in places important for biodiversity.
+A women-led, global nonprofit that works alongside Indigenous and local communities in places important for biodiversity.
 We support communities as they design and implement solutions of their choosing that benefit both their communities and landscapes—an outcome we call Thriving Futures.

+Image